-Largest Transportation and Logistics Cyberattacks of 2023
+Largest Transportation and Logistics Cyberattacks of 2025

-Transportation and logistics is one of the industries most poised to benefit from expanding Internet of Things (IoT) usage.
+Transportation and logistics are one of the industries most poised to benefit from expanding Internet of Things (IoT) usage.
 For decades, companies in this space – third-party logistics (3PL) providers, freight trains, container shippers, and more – have sought a way to reliably track and trace the flow of goods from point to point.
 Passenger transportation companies have also sought to improve route planning and monitor weather patterns to make more accurate decisions about transit times and communication.

 This power of IoT to provide real-time visibility into all sorts of details for transportation and logistics companies comes with corresponding worries about security.
 As we’ve written extensively before, IoT devices often make easy targets for cybercriminals.
 Transportation and logistics companies fulfill such critical functions in modern society, including passenger transit and last-mile logistics, that they need to pay close attention to security as they adopt IoT devices more broadly.